 Choosing the Fabric

 Also, as a general rule, it is better to prepare to wonderful suits compared to having five, but mediocre ones.
-You can also be safe by having a midnight blue for a color, and the some few shades darker compared to an average navy.
+You can also be safe by having a midnight blue for a color, and few shades darker compared to an average navy.
 This can beautifully transition for day and night use, and may be worn with both dark-brown and black shoes.

 Number of Buttons

 One of the most common options is the three button suit.
 They were popular back in the ’90s since the two-button option was the conservative choice then.
 However, with fashion turning its tables, having a three button will allow you to reach higher on your chest and can be more flattering or comfortable.

 Two button suits are the commonly available ones.
 Every label operating these days plays with the use of two button suits, streamlining them to create a modern look.
-This is also perfect for men with shorter torso as it can lengthen the frame, and obviously equipped with an ultimately classic appeal.
+This is also perfect for men with shorter torso as it can lengthen the frame.
+Obviously equipped with an ultimately classic appeal.

 These two considerations are just samples among the many things that you also have to consider before getting a suit.
 Now, let’s take a look at the aspects involved per type in order to get that thorough understanding.